18F/docker-fugacious/README.md

 		sh env.sh

 5. Build the containers.
-The containers would be build automatically on first run, but getting this out of the way now keeps things nice and neat.
+The containers would be built automatically on first run, but getting this out of the way now keeps things nice and neat.

 		sudo fig build